mortendahl/mortendahl.github.io/_drafts/the-spdz-protocol-part1.md

 # Secure Computation with SPDZ

-With CNNs in place we next turn to MPC.
-Unlike the protocol used in [a previous blog post](/2017/04/17/private-deep-learning-with-mpc/), here we will use the state-of-the-art SPDZ protocol as it allows us to have only two servers and have received significant scientific attention over the last few years.
-As a result, several optimisations are known that can used to speed up our computation as shown later.

 The protocol was first described in [SPZD'12](https://eprint.iacr.org/2011/535) and [DKLPSS'13](https://eprint.iacr.org/2012/642), but have also been the subject of at least [one series of blog posts](https://bristolcrypto.blogspot.fr/2016/10/what-is-spdz-part-1-mpc-circuit.html).
 Several implementations exist, including [one](https://www.cs.bris.ac.uk/Research/CryptographySecurity/SPDZ/) from the [cryptography group](http://www.cs.bris.ac.uk/Research/CryptographySecurity/) at the University of Bristol providing both high performance and full active security.